CuriousFauna/Sponge_Metabarcoding_Evaluation/README.md

 ## Fastq Sequences
 Fastq files were submited to NCBI through Genome -https://geome-db.org/workbench/project-overview.
 The NCBI Sequence Read Archive (SRA) numbers for this project are SRS7105074-SRS7105095 and can be obtained here: https://www.ncbi.nlm.nih.gov/sra.
-The demultiplexed fastq files are named ArmsMeso1 thru 22.
-There are two files, one forward and one reverse for each treatment.
-For example: ArmsMeso1.1 = forward and ArmsMeso1.2 = reverse.
+The demultiplexed fastq files are named ArmsMeso1 thru ArmsMeso22.
+There are two fastq files per sample, one forward (ex.
+ArmsMeso1_R1) and one reverse (ex.
+ArmsMeso1_R2).

 Sequences were processed through the JAMP pipeline - https://github.com/VascoElbrecht/JAMP.
 See manuscript supplement for details.

 The JAMP pipeline output is the Raw_MOTU_Table.csv file located in the Data Folder.

 ## Data and R Code